MicrosoftDocs/azure-devops-docs/docs/user-guide/troubleshoot-connection.md

 ::: moniker range="vsts"

-## Troubleshoot Azure DevOps Services connectivity
+## Troubleshoot Azure DevOps connectivity

-As a first step in resolving connectivity issues with Azure DevOps Services, complete the following steps:
+As a first step in resolving connectivity issues with Azure DevOps, complete the following steps:

 1. Sign out of your browser.
 To do this, select the [Visual Studio sign-out](http://aka.ms/VsSignout) link.